Who runs Science for Progress?

 Yes.
 We are following the March for Science, which was triggered by the growing political influence of ideologies that conflict with the empirical evidence, and current scientific understanding.
 Our goal is to further societal progress by advocating for science and education (progressivism).
 Our approach is to communicate with the public, government and policymakers, and academia.
 These are inherently political activities.

 The core political messages of Science for Progress must be in support of the scientific endeavor itself.
 Further, we support political debate that is based on empirical evidence that is evaluated using scientific and ethical standards.

 Such positions are often between party-lines.
 Climate change denial, anti-vaccination, nuclear energy, fear of genetically modified food, etc; every political community seems to embrace views that the currently available evidence disagrees with.
-Science for Progress can not sign any ideological label associated with such believes.
+Science for Progress can not sign any ideological label associated with such beliefs.

 How can I support Science for Progress?

-Of course we would love you to spread the word about us, and share our content!
+Of course, we would love you to spread the word about us, and share our content!

 Besides this, we really need financial support!

 And if you are an organization that wants to support us: